Singh-Prateek/Singh-Prateek/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on angular
+- 🔭 I’m currently working on angular and dot net 6 and Azure.
+In past years worked on reactjs and aws cloud.

 <!--
 **Singh-Prateek/Singh-Prateek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.